Homelab Hardware

 Proxmox VM (Control Plane)

-Power Consumption
+Power consumption

-I measured with a smart plug:
+Measured at the wall with a smart plug:

 - Idle: ~50W total